Quansight-Labs/quansight-labs-site/posts/2021/04/spot-the-differences.md

 as I worked.
 For the icons, this included things like letters, rounded corners, and templates for the size and spacing of elements.
-Finally, I compared options side by side and tried them out in the interface to evaluate what designs were strong enough to bring to the rest of the team.
+Finally, I compared options side by side and tried them out in the interface to evaluate what designs were strong enough to bring them to the rest of the team.
 Then we discussed the options together.

 ![Spyder 5 icon mockups](/images/spyder5-wipicons.png)